aminnj/niceplots/README.md

 #### Helper script for image conversion

-Often, you'll make a billion pdf images from a script and you want to (1) convert them all the png and (2) upload them to a directory with the niceplots index page.
+Often, you'll make a billion pdf images from a script and you want to (1) convert them all to embeddable png files and (2) upload them to a directory with the niceplots index page.
 That's where `niceplots.sh` comes in.
 Note that this script is basically a template, as these operations are highly dependent upon your configuration/computer, so assume you will need to modify many parts.

 ### Features